thegambler111/CoolObsVault/03_Life_experience/Career building/Cold email_how to write a great one/Cold email_how to write a great one.md

+# TLDR
-The features of a great cold email:
+- The features of a great cold email:
 	- Hits the Inbox
 	- Short & Sweet
 	- Personalized
 	- Social Proof
 	- Create Value
 	- Clear CTA

 # The features of a great cold email: